This is a powerful medicinal herb– with its super fragrant lemon scent– that is easy to grow and low-maintenance.

 Some studies have demonstrated the effectiveness of lemon balm against different diseases such as HIV-1, cancer, and Alzheimer’s.
 Lemon balm is a rich source of phenolic compounds such as thymol and carvacrol, which are the potential reason for the antibacterial and antioxidant activity of the lemon balm plant.
 The antimicrobial characteristics of lemon balm have been used against Gram-negative bacteria, including Escherichia coli (E. coli), Salmonella typhi, Pseudomonas aeruginosa, Proteus, Klebsiella and Gram-positive bacteria, including Staphylococcus aureus (S. aureus), Sarcina lutea, betahemolytic Streptococcus, and Bacillus cereus.

-And specifically regarding its antiviral effects, the authors write:
+And specifically regarding Lemon Balm’s antiviral effects, they write:

 Today, research has shown that this plant can also fight viruses including Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), Herpes Simplex Virus (HSV), and Human Immunodeficiency Virus (HIV) through various mechanisms such as inhibiting HSV-1 from binding to host cell, inhibiting HSV-1 replication during the post-adsorption or inhibiting main protease and spike protein of SARS-CoV-2, furthermore, be effective in treating related diseases.